dwarmstrong/homebin/README.rst

     get a street address from command line arguments or clipboard and open web browser to the Google Maps page for the address collatz.py
-    explore the *Collatz sequence*, sometimes called "the simplest impossible math problem" dateAndStep.py
+    explore the *Collatz sequence*, sometimes called "the simplest impossible math problem" dateAndBook.py
+    collect books I have read and the dates I finished reading them from my daily logfile and write to a new logfile dateAndStep.py
     collect dates (x_axis) and corresponding pedometer measurements (y_axis) from my daily logfile and write to a new logfile + generate a graph dateAndWeight.py